ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/keyboard-navigation.md

   - Exit a menu, popup, switcher, or dialog window.

 * - {kbd}`F10`
-  - Open the first menu on the menubar of a window.
+  - Open the first menu on the menu bar of a window.
 Use the arrow keys to navigate the menus.

 * - {kbd}`Shift+F10` or {kbd}`Menu`
   - Pop up the context menu for the current selection, as if you had right-clicked.